miggymofongo/asteroid/README.md

- May Update
+5.16.24

 This repository represents the set up for my uberspace asteroid.
-I am in the process of pointing my main domain to this page.
+My name domain domain, miguelalmodo.com, points here..

-I used this theme https://github.com/BuckyMaler/global
+I am working from this theme https://github.com/BuckyMaler/global

 To Do List